 Super Smash Bros.
 4

-Lucas currently resides in the B tier in Super Smash Bros.
-4. Quite frankly, as a Figure Player, Lucas is outclassed by Ness in almost every conceivable way.
-Lucas’s PK Fire lacks combo potential and his PK Thunder 2 is comparatively weak.
-Speaking of which, it is clear that Lucas’s Smash 4 AI was initially a copy-paste of Ness’s.
-Both Ness’s and Lucas’s AI launch themselves on-stage with PK Thunder 2.
-Lucas’s version travels farther.
-However, Lucas’s AI thinks its PK Thunder 2 travels the same length as Ness’s verison of the move, as it occasionally fires itself directly off-stage and to its death.
-Adding to this trouble is the AI’s tendency to overuse its grab aerial, PK Fire, and / or PK Thunder.
+In this game, Lucas currently resides in the B tier.
+Quite frankly, in the context of amiibo training, Lucas is almost entirely outclassed by Ness.
+Lucas’s PK Fire lacks combo potential and his PK Thunder is comparatively weak.
+Speaking of which, it appears that Lucas’s AI was initially copied from Ness’s AI.
+Both Ness and Lucas FPs are hard-coded to launch themselves on-stage with PK Thunder 2 in an attempt to hit opponents.
+However, Lucas’s AI thinks its PK Thunder 2 travels the same length as Ness’s version of the move; since Lucas’s PK Thunder travels farther, this means it will often shoot itself directly off-stage and to its death.
+Lucas’s AI has a very high base usage ratio for its grab aerial, PK Fire, and PK Thunder, which can cause it to become spammy with these moves.

-Even so, Lucas possess many strengths of his own.
-He has an excellent set of smash attacks; his forward smash comes out fast and can reflect projectiles while up smash is one of the strongest aerial punishes in the game.
-PK Freeze can temporarily immobilize opponents, and equipping the Improved launch ability bonus effect increases its freeze time by 1.3x.
-Furthermore, Lucas’s recovery also far surpasses Ness’s — in addition to having a tether grab, his PK Thunder also travels much farther.
+Even so, Lucas still possesses strengths of his own.
+He has an excellent set of smash attacks; his forward smash comes out fast and can reflect projectiles while his up smash is one of the strongest aerial punishes in the game.
+PK Freeze can temporarily immobilize opponents, and equipping the Improved launch ability bonus effect actually increases its freeze time by 1.3x.
+As mentioned before, Lucas’s PK Thunder travels farther than Ness’s, making it safer for recovery.
+He can also choose to recover with his tether grab, which Ness lacks access to altogether.

-Overall, Lucas has accrued average tournament results and representation, and is thought to be objectively inferior to Ness (in terms of viability).
-Supernova is one of Lucas’s top trainers; despite the character’s status as a mid-tier, he has won several tournament championships with the character, though some of them were restricted-roster competitions.
-If you would like to learn how to train a Lucas amiibo, check out our Smash 4 training guide on him.
+Overall, Lucas has accrued average tournament results and representation, and is thought to be objectively inferior to Ness in terms of competitive viability.
+Supernova is one of Lucas’s top trainers, and has won several tourneys using him.
+If you would like to learn how to train a Lucas amiibo in Super Smash Bros.
+4, please refer to our corresponding training guide.

 Super Smash Bros.
 Ultimate